 Molly leads workshops, master classes and does public speaking on a range of topics including; creativity and aging, contemplative leadership, death & dying, participatory story-making, arts and climate justice, social imagination, intuitive literacy, and creativity.
 She creates a wide range of participatory creative activations uniquely designed for each collaborator and setting and regularly receives artistic commissions.

-A life-long student and teacher of contemplative and somatic practices including meditation, yoga and chi gong, Molly integrates these sensibilities and practices into all of her work.
+A life-long student and teacher of contemplative and somatic practices including meditation, yoga and Qigong, Molly integrates these sensibilities and practices into all of her work.
 She has been a devoted meditator for over 32 years.
-Molly has taught meditation retreats for many years, has been faculty for the Mount Madonna Yoga Teacher Training Program, and founded the Wesleyan University Yoga Program.
+Molly has taught meditation retreats for many years, has been faculty for the Mount Madonna Yoga Teacher Training Program, and founded the Wesleyan University Yoga & Meditation Program.
 She is currently a teacher in training for The Search Inside Yourself Leadership Institute, an international mindfulness and leadership program.

 Molly is based in Santa Fe, New Mexico.